-To educate students in a safe, inspirational learning environment where every student develops the knowledge and skills to be a lifelong learner and a healthy, productive member of our global society.
+Our mission is to educate students in a safe, inspirational learning environment where every student develops the knowledge and skills to be a lifelong learner and a healthy, productive member of our global society.

-Each Central Okanagan School District student (K-12) will provide evidence of being a learner, thinker, innovator, collaborator and contributor.
+Our overarching goal is that each Central Okanagan School District student (K-12) will provide evidence of being a learner, thinker, innovator, collaborator and contributor.

 - Early Learning Partnerships

 - Specialized courses in graphic design, mechanics, photography, television and radio broadcasting, film editing, computer animation;

 - Career Life Programs (Dual Credit Programs, Secondary School Apprentices, Culinary Arts, Carpentry, Hairdressing);